jesseoverright/wp-metabox/README.md

 A lightweight framework for creating custom post meta, metaboxes and custom content types in WordPress.

 WP-Metabox can be used to create and extend custom postmeta types, custom metaboxes, and custom content types.
-Comment out the `examples.php` include in `wp-metabox.php` to see the examples in action in your WordPress site.
+Comment out the `examples.php` include in `wp-metabox.php` to see the examples in action on your WordPress site.

 ## Custom Post Meta

-    # creates a new post meta type named 'custom-post-meta'
+    # creates a new post meta type named 'custom-post-meta' on posts
     $foo = new WP_PostMeta( 'custom-post-meta', array( 'type' => 'text' );

     # displays post meta in your theme template file
     echo get_post_meta( $post_id, 'custom-post-meta', true);

-`WP_PostMeta` handles admin display and saving post meta for the following input types:
+`WP_PostMeta` handles admin ui and saving post meta for the following input types:

 - Text input
 - URL sanitized text